The White House

 Facts, informations and history of The White House

-The main rooms are: the Blue Room, the China Room, the Diplomatic Reception Room, the East Room, the Green Room, the Library, the Map Room, the Red Room, the State Dining Room, Vermeil Room, Yellow Oval Room.
+Among the most famous rooms are: The Blue Room, the China Room, the Diplomatic Reception Room, the East Room, the Green Room, the Library, the Map Room, the Red Room, the State Dining Room dining room, Vermeil Room - Gold Silver Collection Room, Yellow Oval Room.
+Each of these rooms has its own unique purpose and design that reflects America's rich history and culture.
+For example, the State Dining Room, which can accommodate 140 guests, is the venue for many formal banquets and receptions.

-The White House is the only presidential residence that is open to society for free.
+The White House is the only presidential residence in the world that is open to the public for free.
+Anyone who wants to see this historic site can do so, making the White House even more special.

-The building has six floors.
-At the turn of the 40-50s, at the request of President Truman, a thorough modification was made, two additional floors were added under the building, and a further floor was added to the attic, where the private rooms of the president and his family are now.
+The building has six floors, and at the turn of the 1940s and 1950s, at the request of President Truman, it was thoroughly modernized.
+Two additional floors were added under the building, and another was added in the attic, where the president and his family's private rooms are located.
+It takes 570 gallons of paint to paint the entire exterior of a building.

 " I pray that Heaven will send the best blessings on THIS HOME and everything they live in.
 That honest and wise people will always rule under this roof. " - President John Adams